Donald L. KorbOf Counsel

-In addition to his notable tenure in the public sector, Mr. Korb has over 28 years of private practice experience, the majority of it as a tax partner at Thompson Hine, including serving as chairman of that firm’s tax group.
+In addition to his notable tenure in the public sector, Mr. Korb has over 33 years of private practice experience, the majority of it as a tax partner at Thompson Hine, including serving as chairman of that Firm’s Tax Group, and the balance with Sullivan & Cromwell and Coopers & Lybrand.
 He was primarily responsible for developing Thompson Hine’s national tax controversy practice but also advised clients on major transactions and obtained rulings and other technical guidance from the IRS National Office.

 Most of Mr. Korb’s private practice experience has consisted of tax controversy matters, including a significant number of tax fraud and tax penalty cases, all of which resulted in a significant reduction in the IRS’s initial assessments and/or the elimination of the penalties.
-Some of the clients Mr. Korb has represented or currently represents include a rock star; a symphony orchestra; some of the world’s largest financial institutions and brokerage firms; a major airline; national retailers; several of the nation’s largest real estate developers; large multinational manufacturing, publishing, computer software, distribution, entertainment, water and construction corporations, some of which are headquartered outside of the U.S.; tax exempt entities; and closely held business entities in the fast food, automobile dealership and healthcare industries.
+Some of the clients Mr. Korb has represented over the years include a rock star; a symphony orchestra; some of the world’s largest financial institutions and brokerage firms; a major airline; national retailers; several of the nation’s largest real estate developers; large multinational manufacturing, publishing, computer software, distribution, entertainment, water and construction corporations, some of which are headquartered outside of the U.S.; tax exempt entities; and closely held business entities in the fast food, automobile dealership, distribution and healthcare industries.

 Additionally, Mr. Korb has been involved in the planning of many transactions, including financings, mergers, acquisitions and dispositions of assets and workouts of distressed companies.
 Over the years, he has formed numerous partnerships, joint ventures and limited liability companies.
 He also has assisted taxpayers in influencing the direction of tax policy at both the administrative and Congressional levels, including testifying before Congress.
 In addition, he has obtained many private letter rulings for clients, a number of which were obtained on a very expedited basis.
 Finally, he has helped candidates for senior Executive Branch appointments with the nomination/confirmation process, and in particular has advised them how to deal with tax issues that could conceivably derail their nomination.